Setting up HTTPS for Spring Boot requires two steps:

 In Firefox, we are shown an alert message.
 To access the application, we need to explicitly define an exception for it and make Firefox trust the certificate.

-In Chrome, we can write the following URL in the search bar:
+In Brave, we can write the following URL in the search bar:

 Import an SSL certificate inside the JRE keystore

 To make the JRE trust our certificate, we need to import it inside cacerts: the JRE trust store in charge of holding all certificates that can be trusted.